Concerned about an Adult

 If you are concerned about an adult with care and support needs, who is at risk of/ or is being abused or neglected you need to report it.

-The Surrey Multi-Agency Safeguarding Hub (MASH) is the initial point of contact that aims to improve the safeguarding response for adults at risk of abuse or neglect through better information sharing and high-quality and timely responses.
+Surrey County Council, Adult Social Care is the initial point of contact that aims to improve the safeguarding response for adults at risk of abuse or neglect through better information sharing and high-quality and timely responses.

 To assist this process the Surrey Safeguarding Adults Board are pleased to confirm the release and publication of the SSAB Making Good Referrals of Adult Safeguarding Concerns in Surrey has been developed along with the SCC Adult Social Care Level of Need toolkit, to assist you in making your referral to the appropriate service.

-The toolkit has been designed to reduce the number of requests for support and/ or signposting, are now being directed straight to the appropriate local service or to the ASC contact centre, leaving the MASH able to handle all level four referrals.
+The toolkit has been designed to reduce the number of requests for support and/ or signposting, are now being directed straight to the appropriate local service or to Surrey County Council, Adult Social Care.

 A Guide to reporting abuse and safeguarding enquiries